-Croatia exclusive: RWE Energy CEO, The fee for renewable energy sources burdens the electricity price20.
-May 2014. / SEE Energy News
+Croatia exclusive: RWE Energy CEO, The fee for renewable energy sources burdens the electricity price, SEE Energy News

 RWE Energy with achieved 3.06% of the electricity market safely progresses towards realization of its three-year goal.
 However, like other suppliers, inflexible method of pricing the balancing energy and excessive fee for renewable energy sources bother them.
 “The price of buying electricity from RESC amounts of excessive 70 EUR per MWh and the inefficiencies that arises from this fee and the price of balancing energy result in higher prices for end customers”, says Milisa and advocates for a system that results in best prices for electricity customers.